Controlling the Gap Between Sensation and Response

 Remember I said last month, no one can make you feel anything.
 That's something that you get to choose, and it's the psychological in that gap that creates that choice.
 So when you experience the emotion, the sensation, stop and ask yourself, "What is this sensation?"
 Challenge it if it doesn't seem like that's right, and then give it a name.

 Naming the emotion that you are experiencing is a personal thing as not everyone experiences emotions the same way.
-That's a myth that's been dispelled, and we leave it back where it came from.
-No, however you interpret that physical sensation, give it the name that you give it.
-Now, there are over 2,000 words in the English language alone that could describe that sensation in the moment.
-Most of us have two or three or six.
-So the challenge here is to make sure that you increase your emotional vocabulary.
-So instead of everything being anger, there are subsets of that and different things that you could name it.
+However you interpret that physical sensation, give it the name that you give it.
+There are over 2,000 words in the English language alone that could describe that sensation in the moment.

 And then the third part is the part we want to control.
-It's the part we want to make sure that we've got strategies in place to move through so that we get the best possible response rather than an emotional reaction based on dialogue that's unhealthy, beliefs that are not true, and the meanings that you've put on it that create that behaviour.
+It's the part we want to make sure that we've got strategies in place to move through so that we get the best possible response rather than an emotional reaction based on dialogue that's unhealthy.